All Episodes

 Did you see that earlier, Linda?

-They brought Phil Donnew out of mothballs.
+They brought Phil Donahue out of mothballs.

 That means they're desperate in the Hillary campaign.

-Let's bring out our.
+Let's bring out our yeah, he does.

-And you know, I love the guy, but he's nuts.
+And, you know, I love the guy, but he's nuts.

-I mean, he that means they're desperate.
+I mean, that means they're desperate.

-That means he's watching and saying, Oh no, Donald Trump can win.
+That means he's watching and saying, oh, no, Donald Trump can win.

 Another sign.